-Between the FSF and the air cargo carrier area is an Authority equipment and materials storage area, referred to as the "boneyard," which provides storage for various parts and equipment.
-The boneyard is just north of the Air Traffic Control Tower (ATCT).
 The 90 Day Facility was put into service in 2016 and is the designated storage area for both solid waste and hazardous waste accumulation before waste is properly disposed.
 The 90 Day Facility is located between the ATCT and CRDC.
-Adjacent to the bonevard is the CRDC serving as a central delivery location for food, beverage, retail and other goods.
+The CRDC, located west of the ATCT, serves as a central delivery location for food, beverage, retail and other goods.
 This facility was constructed with several proprietary trench drain filter and grate inlet skimmer BMPs.
 The ARFF is located to the south of the FSF.
 The ARFF station participates in fire fighting vehicle and equipment testing at least once per year on a large concrete pad called the north ramp area, just to the east of the ARFF facility.
-The north ramp area drains through two 25,000-gallon OWSs.
+The north ramp area drains through two OWSs.
 Also located in Drainage Basin 6 are portions of the runway, taxiways, and the vehicle service road.
-Solid waste from runway rubber removal are disposed of in the dewatering bin, located just east of the ATCT.
+Solid waste from runway rubber removal is disposed of in the dewatering bin, located just east of the ATCT.
 Wastewater from the runway rubber removal, power washing of sidewalks, daily ramp scrubbing, and aircraft cleaning are disposed in the wash rack located in Basin 8.
-Ramp sweeping solid waste is dumped at the lined lowboy west of the ATCT and the waste water is disposed at the wash rack.
-A contractor is responsible for disposal of waste and waste water generated in both the lowboy and the dewatering bin.
+Solid waste generated by ramp sweeping has been dumped at the lined lowboy immediately southwest of the ATCT.
+However, the lowboy is being phased out in favor of the dewatering bins near the ATCT.
+Wastewater generated by ramp sweeping is disposed at the wash rack.
+A contractor is responsible for disposal of waste and wastewater generated in both the lowboy and the dewatering bin.

-This drainage basin also includes the old Commuter Terminal ramp area and new parking lots in the southern portion of the drainage basin.
+This drainage basin also includes the old Commuter Terminal ramp area and parking lots in the southern portion of the drainage basin.
 The Commuter Terminal now serves as the Authority Administration Building and no longer has flights arriving or departing.
 The ramp area is used occasionally for aircraft maintenance, equipment storage, and cargo related operations.
 Near the old Commuter Terminal are 140 and 190 gallon capacity diesel ASTs for the generators.
-A portion of the old Commuter Terminal ramp drainage is directed towards a storm drain inlet equipped with a 5,000-gallon capacity OWS.
-The parking lots were constructed with several new treatment control and LID BMPs including hydrodynamic separators, permeable asphalt strips, and a high-rate media filter.
+A portion of the old Commuter Terminal ramp drainage is directed towards a storm drain inlet equipped with a 4,000-gallon capacity OWS.
+The parking lots were constructed with several treatment control and LID BMPs including hydrodynamic separators, permeable asphalt strips, and a high-rate media filter.
 Storm water runoff from adjacent properties, those to the north of SAN, flows in a southerly direction into Basin 6.